MComm, BBus, Dip Th, FAICD

 B Ec (Hons), MPPM, GAICD

 Cameron holds a Bachelor of Economics from Sydney University and a Master of Management and Public Policy from Monash University.
-He is a graduate of the Institute of Company Directors (GAICD), has completed the Asialink Asia Leaders Program and in 2008 was awarded the Fulbright Professional Scholarship in Australia-US Alliance studies.
+He is a graduate of the Institute of Company Directors (GAICD) and in 2008 was awarded a Fulbright Professional Scholarship in Australia-US Alliance studies.

 BA (Hons) M.Mgt.
 (Comm) MCFT; MProf Ethics, MAPS (MCCOUNP; MCCLP); GAICD.